Ain't No Mountain High Enough: Diana Ross solo version

 In early 1970, after the Top 20 success of her first solo single, "Reach Out and Touch (Somebody's Hand)", Ashford and Simpson had Ross re-record "Ain't No Mountain High Enough".
 Initially, Ross was apprehensive, but was convinced to make the recording.
 The remake was a complete reworking of the song, featuring a style similar to gospel with elements of classical music strings and horns, and spoken-word passages from Ross.
 The Andantes, Jimmy Beavers, Jo Armstead, Ashford & Simpson and Brenda Evans and Billie Calvin of the Undisputed Truth were used as backing singers, giving the song a soul and gospel vocal element.
 Ross' version of the song was released on July 19, 1970, as the second and final single from her solo self-titled 1970 debut album by Motown.
+It peaked at number one on the Billboard Hot 100 for three weeks in September/October 1970.

 Motown chief Berry Gordy did not like the record upon first hearing it.
 He hated the spoken-word passages and wanted the song to begin with the climactic chorus/bridge.
 It was not until radio stations nationwide were editing their own versions and adding it to their playlists that Ashford and Simpson were able to convince Gordy to release an edited three-minute version as a single.
 Ross' version of "Ain't No Mountain High Enough" rose to number one on both the pop and R&B singles charts, higher than Gaye/Terrell's version.
 Ross received a Grammy nomination for Best Female Pop Vocal Performance.
 The song is performed in the key of C minor for most of the song, changing to D# minor towards its conclusion.

 In 2017, "Ain't No Mountain High Enough" was remixed by Eric Kupper, StoneBridge and Chris Cox, amongst others, on Motown/UMe.
 The remix peaked at number one on Billboards Dance Club Songs chart.

-This song is featured in the soundtrack of the 2005 Disney animated movie Chicken Little, in which the titular character goes to watch an in-universe movie at the cinema in the climax.

-This version is also featured in the fifteenth season of RuPaul's Drag Race as a lip sync battle between the bottom two of the week, Princess Poppy and Amethyst, resulting in the former's elimination.

-This version was also featured in the eleventh episode of the fifteenth season on Grey's Anatomy.
+In June 2026, CBS News included Ross's rendition of the song in its list of the 250 essential American songs of the past 250 years.